MicrosoftDocs/azure-stack-docs/AKS-Hybrid/container-security.md

 ## Practice isolation

-Use isolation and do not use a privileged or root user to run the application in a container.
+Use isolation, and don't use a privileged user or root user to run the application in a container.
 You should avoid running containers in privileged mode because doing so could allow an attacker to easily escalate privileges if the container is compromised.
 Knowing the UID (Unique Identification Code) and GID (Group Identification Code) of the root user in a container can allow an attacker to access and modify the files written by the root on the host machine.
 It's also necessary to use the principle of least privileges where an application only has access to the secrets it needs.
 You can create an application user to run the application process.

 ## Deploy runtime security monitoring

 Since there's still the chance of getting compromised even after taking precautions against attacks on your infrastructure, it's important to continuously monitor and log the application's behavior to prevent and detect malicious activities.
-Tools, such as [Prometheus](https://github.com/prometheus/prometheus), provide an effective means to monitor your infrastructure.
+Tools, such as Prometheus, provide an effective means to monitor your infrastructure.

 ## Next steps